loonery/NBA_Conditional_Probability/README.md

 Repository structure:
  - The data processing code lives in the /src directory
  - The final project presentation materials (including conditional probability calculations) live in the /project_output directory
+ - The play-by-play data files (retrieved from kaggle) are zipped and acessible for download as nba_pbp_data.zip

 Please see the final presentation for more information about the project outcomes :).